fablabbcn/fablabbcn-legacy-web/_posts/projects/0000-01-08-open-source-beehives.md

 type: project
 projectimg: projects_loop/beehive.jpg
 title: Open Source Beehives
 meta: The Open Source Beehives project is a network of citizen scientists tracking bee decline.
 We use sensor enhanced beehives and data science to study honeybee colonies throughout the world.
-All of our technology and methods, from the hive and sensor kit designs to the data, are documented and made openly available for anyone to use.
+All of our technology and methods, are documented and made openly available for anyone to use.
 author: Fab Lab BCN
 date: 0000-01-08